luigisaetta/finops-with-oci-ai/README.md

 ## ⚙️ FinOps Checks & Best Practices

+These are examples to use as starting point:

 | Category | Typical Checks | Best Practices |
 |-----------|----------------|----------------|
 | **Tagging & Attribution** | All resources must have `Department`, `Project`, `Environment`, `Owner` tags | Enforce tags automatically; aim for ≥95% coverage |